Design Science

 Usability Study Types Offered: Formative study, Summative study

-User Types Supported: Lay user, Professional healthcare, Both
+User Types Supported: Lay user, Professional healthcare

 Use Environments Supported: Home healthcare, Professional healthcare, Both